Tremzy/Injector/README.md

 # Injector
-A very simple CLI dll injector
+A very simple DLL injector with GUI